Menstrual Phase Nutrition

 The Endocrine Perspective: What’s Happening Inside

-• The ovaries temporarily reduce hormone production
+• The ovaries reduce hormone production

-• The hypothalamus and pituitary recalibrate signals for the next cycle
+• The hypothalamus and pituitary reset signals

-• The thyroid supports basal metabolism at a lower energy state
+• The thyroid supports lower energy metabolism

-• The liver clears old hormones from circulation
+• The liver clears old hormones

 Why the Body Needs Deep Nourishment During Menstruation

-During menstruation, the body is: • Letting go of tissue
+• Letting go of tissue

-• Managing inflammatory responses
+• Managing inflammation

-• Regulating pain perception
+• Regulating pain

 • Conserving energy